Gulliver's Travels (2010 film): Critical response

-On review aggregation website Rotten Tomatoes, the film has an approval rating of 19% based on 119 reviews, with an average rating of 4.10/10.
-The site's critical consensus reads, "Though Jack Black is back doing what he does best, Gulliver's Travels largely fails to do any justice to its source material, relying instead on juvenile humor and special effects."
-On Metacritic, the film has a score of 33 out of 100 based on reviews from 32 critics, indicating "generally unfavorable" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 33 out of 100, based on 32 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-The Hollywood Reporter commented that "any sense of fun slowly drains away as the movie insists on highlighting effects over character and story" while Time Out gave it 2 out of 5 stars, commenting that the film "veers between the very mildly chucklesome and plain not funny."
-The Christian Science Monitor called it "a movie of such stupendous uninspiration" that it was "monumentally dreadful" and the San Francisco Chronicle called it "cute" but "sleep-inducing."
-Slant Magazine rated the film 1.5 out of 4 stars and Empire rated 2 out of 5 stars calling it "a low-grade comedy that'll have Jonathan Swift turning in his grave."
+Kirk Honeycutt of The Hollywood Reporter commented that "any sense of fun slowly drains away as the movie insists on highlighting effects over character and story," while Time Out gave it 2 out of 5 stars, commenting that the film "veers between the very mildly chucklesome and plain not funny."
+The Wall Street Journal called it "a movie of such stupendous uninspiration" that it was "monumentally dreadful," and the San Francisco Chronicle called it "cute" but "sleep-inducing."
+Slant Magazine rated the film 1.5 out of 4 stars, and Empire rated 2 out of 5 stars, calling it "a low-grade comedy that'll have Jonathan Swift turning in his grave."

-Conversely, Roger Ebert commented that knowing whom the film is for, and whom it is not for, might help viewers appreciate it.
+Conversely, Roger Ebert commented that knowing who the film is for, and who it is not for, might help viewers appreciate it.
 He awarded the film three out of four stars.

 Emily Blunt has openly slighted the film, especially since she was forced to turn down the role of Natasha Romanoff in Iron Man 2 for it.
 While promoting The Fall Guy, Ryan Gosling brought up Gulliver's Travels, causing Blunt to respond, "We do not talk about that film."